-Strings will be converted to all uppercase, unless they are enclosed in quotes.
+Strings must be enclosed in quotes.
+If they are not, they will be converted to all uppercase.
 If you need to add any character other than a letter (A-Z, a-z), you will need to locate the character on an ASCII chart and enter that number as a hexadecimal value.